Chautauqua Institution: Institution programs

 Every summer during its nine-week season, Chautauqua Institution provides an array of programs including fine and performing arts, lectures, worship services, and religious programs, as well as recreational activities.
 Nearly 100,000 visitors come to Chautauqua to participate in these programs and events annually.
 Summer admission to Chautauqua is by "gate ticket," which allows entrance into the grounds, use of Smith Memorial Library, use of public beaches and parks, and attendance at lectures and concerts.
 There is an additional charge for some courses, for films shown at the Chautauqua Cinema, for opera and theater tickets, and use of the tennis courts and golf courses.
 Cottages and rooms are available for long or short term rental.
+Programming and institution are covered by The Chautauqua Daily print newspaper.

 Weekly programs

 Singer Capathia Jenkins and conductor Stuart Chafetz perform with the Orchestra on the fourth of July.

 Programs offered during the week at Chautauqua include devotional services and a lecture on a social, political, or academic issue in the morning, a religious or political topic in the afternoon, and a night of entertainment as the evening program.
 This evening Amphitheater event may be a symphony concert by the Chautauqua Symphony Orchestra, a dance program by the Chautauqua Ballet Company, or a show by an individual guest artist.
 During most weeks, there is at least one opportunity to catch an opera and a play put on by Chautauqua's resident summer companies.
 Operas are performed in English at Norton Hall, a 1930s-era, art-deco structure.
 There are also regularly scheduled organ recitals on the Massey Memorial Organ, student recitals, masterclasses, forums, and seminars for the sophisticated.

 A broad range of special courses in music, art, dance, drama, and general topics are available.
 The Chautauqua Schools of Music offers extremely competitive programs with scholarships.
 George Gershwin visited Chautauqua as a summer refuge to compose parts of his Concerto in F in a small, wooden piano studio.

 Sundays at Chautauqua feature worship services, both denominational and ecumenical.
 There is an afternoon Amphitheater program, such as a military band or student dance program.
 On Sundays, entrance to the Institution grounds is free.